WHME-TV

 WHME-TV (channel 46) is a television station in South Bend, Indiana, United States, affiliated with the Spanish-language network Univision.
 The station is owned by locally based Family Broadcasting Corporation (formerly known as LeSEA Broadcasting and later World Harvest Broadcasting).
-WHME-TV's studios are located on Ironwood Road on the south side of South Bend, and its transmitter is located on Roosevelt Road in Mishawaka.
+WHME-TV's studios are located on Ironwood Road on the south side of South Bend, and its transmitter is located on Kern Road (near Roosevelt Road) in Mishawaka.

 Prior to 2024, WHME-TV served as the flagship station of World Harvest Television, an organization founded by Assembly of God minister Lester Sumrall, whose sons are still active with the ministry.

 History

 WMSH-TV

 The G & E Religious and Educational Broadcasting Corporation obtained a construction permit for a new television station on channel 46 in South Bend on April 10, 1973.
 The allocation had previously been used by WNDU-TV, when that station signed on the air on July 15, 1955; WNDU moved to its present channel 16 in 1957.
 G & E, representing 618 churches, took the call letters WMSH-TV and broke ground on studio facilities on May 27.
 The transmitter site would be located separately from the studios due to potential interference to WSBT radio.
 Intended to begin on September 1, 1973, channel 46 instead began telecasting in late July or on August 3, 1974.
+(Note: The Broadcasting and Cable Yearbook says July 27, the FCC history card says the station started on July 26, and the Television and Cable Factbook says July 25.)

 Within less than a year of telecasting, financial problems developed at G & E. The station had a total of $2.5 million in debt against $1.8 million in assets.
 A court placed the company into receivership, after which 14 creditors sued to force channel 46 into bankruptcy.
 Three months later, two investors who held $18,000 in station-issued bonds sued G & E for selling securities without being registered with federal or state authorities, as well as omissions in statements made by the company; Secretary of State Larry Conrad then charged G & E head George McQueen with criminal misrepresentation.

 Citing lack of funds, WMSH-TV went silent September 2, 1975.
 The bankruptcy case stretched into 1976 as several buyers expressed interest.